codecrafters-io/build-your-own-shell/stage_descriptions/base-06-ez5.md

 ### The `type` Builtin

-The [`type`](https://pubs.opengroup.org/onlinepubs/9799919799/utilities/type.html) builtin is used to determine how a command would be interpreted if used.
+The [`type`](https://pubs.opengroup.org/onlinepubs/9799919799/utilities/type.html) builtin is used to determine how a command would be interpreted if it were used.
 It checks whether a command is a builtin, an executable file, or unrecognized.

 For example: